codeBarom/New-York-Times-News/README.md

-# NY Times - A NewYork Times most popular news App (Kotlin)
+# NY Times - A NewYork Times most popular news app (developed in pure Kotlin)

 A basic master/detail android application which shows most popular viewed news from NYTimes using its public api.

-Refer /media/demo_list.jpg, /media/demo_detail.jpg for demo.

 #### App Features
 * App fetches NYTimes popular news and displays in RecyclerView.